Coral-Ann/CV/README.md

 Trained as a Freelance Artist, I intend to utilise my natural attention to detail, creativity and experience with clients to use in coding and consultation.
 Throughout my time as a Claims Manager and in Tech Support, I have thoroughly enjoyed working with others and supporting those around me, along with the challenge of solving problems with clientele and software.

-As a [Makers Academy](https://makers.tech/about-us/) student, I produce polished, test-driven, DRY code.
+As a [Makers Academy](https://makers.tech/about-us/) Graduate, I produce polished, test-driven, DRY code.
 I am currently continuing my study of these principles by completing the [Odin Project](https://www.theodinproject.com/).

 Tech Skills